Legalization of Recreational Cannabis

 The use of cannabis (marijuana) for recreational purposes is now legal across Canada, as per the Cannabis Act (Bill C-45).
 Individuals 19 or over are now allowed to possess and share up to 30 grams of dried cannabis or equivalent in non-dried form, grow up to four plants per household, and make food and drink products containing cannabis at home.

-All cannabis production facilities in the District of Sooke must be approved and licensed by Health Canada.
-In addition to complying with all applicable municipal bylaws (i.e. zoning), cannabis production within the Agricultural Land Reserve must be grown in a soil base, as per section 2.5 of the Agricultural Land Reserve Use, Subdivision and Procedure Regulation.
-The Government of Canada has established a licensing framework, with health, safety, and security standards for cannabis production at different scales.
+All cannabis production facilities in the District of Sooke must be licensed by Health Canada, and comply with all applicable municipal bylaws (i.e. zoning).
+The Government of Canada has established a licensing framework with health, safety, and security standards for cannabis production at different scales.
 Applicants must notify the District and local RCMP of their intent to obtain a license, the license type, and the location of their proposed facility prior to applying for a license from the Federal Government.
+As per section 2(8) of the Agricultural Land Reserve Use Regulation cannabis production is considered a farm use in the Agricultural Land Reserve, and cannot be prohibited if grown outdoors or inside a structure with a soil base.

 Chronology of Events: